caeyo/EarAid/README.md

 - *Lightning Strike:* The sound used when lightning strikes occur.
 - *Move Block:* The sounds used by move blocks.
 - *Oshiro Boss:* The sounds used when an Oshiro boss is active.
+- *Spring:* The sound used when a spring is sprung.
 - *Touch Switch Complete:* The sound used when the last touch switch is activated.
 Ding dong!
 - *Farewell Wind:* The wind ambience used in Farewell.
 - *Ridge Wind:* The wind ambience used in Golden Ridge.